asukul/mbds21/README.md

 Join the GoogleCloudReady program: Link to the form - https://goo.gle/us-gcrf-site enroll in the program with your edu email address.
 Choose Iowa State University as a "facilitator's institution".
+Signup for Qwiklabs with your edu email.
+Then go through this first lab "A Tour of Qwiklabs and Google Cloud" https://google.qwiklabs.com/focuses/2794 to get a one month qwiklabs credit.

 If you do not have the .edu email address:
 Create a free trial on Google Cloud with your Gmail account. https://cloud.google.com/

 MBDS21-T2-01 - Machine Learning: Classification and Regression